-Individual investors, NRIs, companies, trusts, etc. who applied for more than Rs 2L are called as non-institutional bidders.
-They need not to register with Securities and Exchange Board of India.
+Individual investors, NRIs, companies, trusts, etc. who applied for more than Rs 2L are called non-institutional bidders.
+They need not register with the Securities and Exchange Board of India.

 NIBs have an allocation of 15 percentages of shares of the total issue size in Book Build IPO’s.

 4. Qualified Institutional Bidders (QIBs):

 Financial Institutions, Banks, FIIs, and Mutual Funds who are registered with SEBI are called as QIBs.
 They usually bid in very high quantities.